Gyromitte/Rock-paper-scissors/README.md

 Part of the Odin Project:
-Make a playable console game of rock-paper-scissors in JavaScript
+Make a playable  game of rock-paper-scissors in JavaScript